 In the winter of 2014, strong winds caused more than a rough crossing for some unlucky passengers arriving at Dover.

-Many cars that had been left at the cruise terminal had been damaged by the severe seas breaking over the pier due to the high winds, which at times were gusting above 70 miles per hour.
+Many cars left at the cruise terminal had been damaged by the severe seas breaking over the pier, caused by high winds.

 Trapped in the lion’s den

 It started as a typical family outing on Good Friday to Longleat Safari Park.
-However the day quickly turned to drama as the family car burst into flames whilst driving through the lion enclosure, and they were forced to evacuate and wait for help, surrounded by lions.
+That is, until the family car burst into flames whilst driving through the lion enclosure, and the family of three were forced to evacuate and wait for help, while surrounded by lions.

-Helen Clements and her two children Charlie (12) and George (9) thought that the car had simply overheated, but it then became clear that the smoke was coming from under the bonnet.
+Helen Clements and her two children Charlie,12 and George, 9 thought the car had simply overheated, but soon, smoke was coming from under the bonnet.

-Thankfully the lions kept their distance, rangers were alerted to the fire, the enclosure was evacuated and the lions cleared away.
-Luckily the car fire was soon contained and none of the passengers or lions were harmed.
+Thankfully, the lions kept their distance, rangers were alerted to the fire, the enclosure was evacuated and the lions cleared away.
+The car fire was soon contained and none of the passengers or lions were harmed.

 Helen and her family are now able to look back on the matter and laugh.
 Our friendly claims team gave them a little bonus to pay for another (hopefully more sedate?) family day out.
 Perhaps next time stick to a nice National Trust stately home, Helen!